Amphenol: Acquisitions

 In January 2020, Amphenol acquired Exa Thermometrics India Pvt Ltd, an NTC thermistor based sensing solutions company based in Bangalore, India.

 In December 2020, Amphenol announced it had reached an agreement to acquire MTS Systems Corporation in an acquisition completed on April 7, 2021.

-In December 2021 Amphenol Corporation announced that it has acquired Halo Technology Limited for approximately $715 million.
+In December 2021, Amphenol announced that it had acquired Halo Technology Limited for approximately $715 million.

+In May 2024, Amphenol announced that it had acquired Carlisle Interconnect Technology for $2 Billions.

+In July 2024, Amphenol announced it would acquire CommScope’s Outdoor Wireless Networks (OWN) and Distributed Antenna Systems (DAS) businesses for $2.1 billion in cash.
+Amphenol subsequently highlighted the return of the ANDREW brand name.
+In August 2025, Amphenol agreed to buy CommScope's connectivity and cable business unit for $10.5 billion.